 Download Surrender Form

 We are so sorry to learn that you are considering surrendering a Doberman.
 We know that this is a painful and very difficult decision.
-Thank you for considering rescue, as private sales, transfers, or craigslist postings can be very dangerous for Dobermans.
+Thank you for considering rescue, as private sales, re-homes to friends, transfers, or craigslist postings can be very dangerous for Dobermans.

-Though shelter dogs are our first priority, part of our mission is to assist owners who must give up their purebred Dobermans.
+Our mission is to assist shelter dogs and also owners who must give up their purebred Dobermans.
 If you must give up your Doberman, we will work with you compassionately, and if we believe surrender is truly in the Doberman’s best interest, we will accept your Doberman if our resources permit.

 If you’ve already read through alternatives to surrendering your doberman, please review our surrender process below:

-- Step 1: To begin communication about surrender with DHDR, please email us at email@example.com or fill out and return this surrender survey, including photos.
+- Step 1: To begin communication about surrender with DHDR, please fill out and return this online surrender form, including photos.
 Please provide as much extensive detail as possible – the more detail, the more likely it is we will find a foster.
 This does not mean you are surrendering, yet.
 It is just the informational first step.
 If you want to talk to us via email or phone before filling out the form, please contact us.

-- Step 2: After we receive the form DHDR contacts you in less than 48 hours (we aim to get back to you immediately, but we are a 100% volunteer-run organization).
-We discuss your personal situation with you confidentially and see if we can develop a custom program for you to keep your Doberman.
-If this is not an option, we still contact you and reiterate next steps, answer any questions, and begin the search for the right foster home within our rescue.
+- Step 2: After we receive the form DHDR contacts you in less than 48 hours (we aim to get back to you immediately, but we are a 100% volunteer-run organization). we provide support and if surrender is your only option we discuss next steps, answer any questions, and begin the search for the right foster home within our rescue.